 - Spartan Ultra offers barometric altitude and a breadcrumb view in navigation.

 - Price: Ultra: £549-£629 Sport: £359-£399 (Source: Suunto Press Release, website has different figures).
 Note Fenix 3 Grey peaked at £380, the Fenix 3 Sapphire HR bundle with HRM peaked at £528.
 So yes the SPARTAN ULTRA is expensive but I would imagine that Suunto have done their research into much more detail than the 2 minutes it took me to get those Fenix 3 figures.
-Note also that the Fenix 3 when originally released as part of a bundle included the HRM-RUN.
-The HRM-RUN is not a swimming/caching strap – Sunnto’s IS a caching swimming strap and was so long before Garmin released the HRM-TRI.
+Note also that the Fenix 3, when originally released, had as part of a bundle the HRM-RUN.
+The HRM-RUN is not a swimming/caching strap (unlike the HRM-TRI which IS swim/caching)- Sunnto’s strap IS a caching swimming strap and was so long before Garmin released the HRM-TRI.

 - Both have up to 7 data fields on some screens across several sports (including run/cycle).